 Is there a loan limit for reusing entitlements?

-If you’ve already utilized a VA Home Loan, then you’re not new to how the system works, however, you’ve decided to sell your home and relocate elsewhere.
-Now you have questions you didn’t need answered before.
+If you’ve already utilized a VA Home Loan, then you’re not new to how the system works; however, you’ve decided to sell your home and relocate elsewhere.
+Now you have questions you didn’t need answering before.
 Can I use a second VA loan?
 As always, the answer isn’t completely black and white, and the exact answer depends on the individual.
 The easy answer is yes; you can use a second VA loan.
 For example, say you purchased a house for $120,000 and now you’re moving and looking for a second home, but you don’t want to make a down payment on that home.
-If the county you want to buy your house in has a loan limit of $453,100 and you have remaining entitlements left then you may be free to use those without having to pay a down payment.
+If the county you want to buy your house in has a loan limit of $453,100 and you have remaining entitlements left, you may be free to use those without paying a down payment.
 Again, the “no down payment” part is what the loan limit is in reference to.
 If the home you’re purchasing on the second loan combined with the first loan exceeds your county’s limit, then you are not guaranteed to have a no down payment loan.

 Simple answer, yes.
 Whether it’s your first VA loan or your second, you have to pay a funding fee.
 However, beware, that small funding fee you paid to use your first VA loan, it increases slightly for your second loan.
 But, if you have a service-connected disability or are a surviving spouse that is eligible for a VA loan, you don’t have to pay the funding fee at all.
-If however, you and your spouse are applying for a VA loan and one of you receives compensation, and the other does not, your funding fee will be cut in half.
-Veterans, Active Duty, Guard, and Reserve members alike, make sure you discuss with your lender, your specific circumstances so you don’t get charged a funding fee if you qualify for the exemption.
+If, however, you and your spouse are applying for a VA loan, and one of you receives compensation, and the other does not, your funding fee will be cut in half.
+Veterans, Active Duty, Guard, and Reserve members alike, make sure you discuss with your lender your specific circumstances, so you don’t get charged a funding fee if you qualify for the exemption.

 VA Loan Fees

 Most people know the VA for their “no down payment” home loans.
 However, this does not apply to everyone and there’s always an exception to the rule.
-Cases which require a veteran or service member to pay a down payment include:
+Cases that require a veteran or service member to pay a down payment include: